 What is Head Start & Oregon Pre-kindergarten ?

-Head Start is a federal program that promotes school readiness of children ages birth to five from low-income families by enhancing their cognitive, social and emotional development.
-Oregon modeled Oregon Pre-kindergarten (OPK) after Head Start to expand high-quality early learning opportunities for lowest income and highest need preschool children from three to five years.
+Head Start is a federal program that promotes school readiness of young children from low-income families by enhancing their cognitive, social and emotional development.
+Oregon modeled Oregon Pre-kindergarten (OPK) after Head Start to expand high-quality early learning opportunities for lowest income and highest need preschool children.

-OPK is free to families whose children are at least three years old, not old enough for kindergarten, and who meet income or other eligibility qualifications.
+OPK is free to families from the period of prenatal to five years old and not yet eligible for kindergarten, and who meet income or other eligibility qualifications.
 Program services include:

 - Preschool education and early childhood development